Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar LOOP – The positives

 Polar LOOP has two key positives.
-First, unlike Whoop, it’s relatively inexpensive and has no subscription.
+First, unlike Whoop, it’s relatively inexpensive and doesn’t require a subscription.
 It’s free to use for life after you’ve bought it.
 Second, it slips very sweetly into the Polar ecosystem—great for existing Polar owners.

 Those two positives indicate precisely who Polar LOOP is best suited for

-- Existing Polar Owner – Sometimes you don’t want to wear the watch – when asleep, for example.
-Polar LOOP fills in the gaps and analyses sleep
+- Existing Polar Owner – Sometimes you don’t want to wear your Polar watch – when asleep, for example.
+Polar LOOP fills in data gaps and analyses your sleep or general activities during the day.

 - On a budget – You can’t justify the cost of Whoop, but you want a 24×7 activity and sports tracker